SAtacker/IMITECIO/README.md

 * For the Posenet Js to Python port [this](https://github.com/rwightman/posenet-python)  repo is used.
 <!-- This section should list the technologies you used for this project.
 Leave any add-ons/plugins for the prerequisite section.
 Here are a few examples. -->

-The rest is openCV for webcam input, Unity for NotEndlessRunner game and pywin32 for keypresses.
+The rest is openCV for webcam input, Unity for NotEndlessRunner game and keyboard for keypresses.
 Although pynput is used , we prefer pywin32 for windows.

 * [OpenCV](https://opencv.org/)
 * [Unity](https://unity.com/)